bartolkaruza/salient/README.md

 Salient.News Chrome Plugin
 :warning: DISCLAIMER: Salient.News is currently in the pre-release early development stage.
-There may be bugs and issues.
-We appreciate your patience and invite you to report any problems you encounter.
-Your feedback will help us improve!
-Please note that the plugin is not yet published on the Chrome Web Store.
+It's not yet in a working state, even when bundling locally.
+It's also not yet published on the Chrome Web Store.

 Salient.News is a powerful Chrome extension designed to enhance your Twitter experience by giving you control over your timeline.
 Our mission is to provide a streamlined, personalized Twitter experience, free from the distraction of unwanted content.